The 11 best marketing apps for small businesses in 2023

 We've been drafting one ourselves for Dash since launching on a new website, but it's tricky to know where to start.
 To help us out, we've been using Ahrefs.
 It's super useful for unearthing opportunities to rank for relevant search terms which are less competitive and easier to appear for.

 How does it work?
 Let’s use the same houseplant brand example.
-Ranking for obviously valuable search phrases like ‘houseplants' will be very difficult right out of the gate as you'll be facing stiff competition from established brands.
-According to Ahrefs Keywords Explorer, the term has a keyword difficulty of 62 (1 being the easiest, 100 being the most difficult).
+Ranking for obviously relevant keywords like ‘houseplants' will be difficult right out of the gate as you'll be facing stiff competition from established brands.
+According to Ahrefs' keywords explorer, the term has a keyword difficulty of 62 (1 being the easiest, 100 being the most difficult).
 It estimates you'll need backlinks from 141 referring other sites to stand a chance of ranking in the top 10 results.

 Don’t despair.
 Delving further into Keywords Explorer can unearth less-competitive terms to target your content to instead - like ‘houseplants for beginners', which has an average monthly search volume of 350 and a keyword difficulty of 22!
 Score.